Medical fitness to drive

 What happens next – stage 1

 - We will normally ask you to fill in a Supplementary Medical Information form (see downloadable documents) to give us more details about your condition.
-You can get this from any Post Office or the Highways Division’s reception at the Sea Terminal Building, Douglas.
+You can get this from any Post Office or from the Vehicle Test Centre, Tromode.